When opposed to term life insurance, permanent insurance offers various advantages, including lifelong coverage and cash value.

-One the other hand, permanent life insurance is more expensive than term life.
-Furthermore, you may be required to pay the premiums for the rest of your life (or at least until age 100).
+One the other hand, permanent life is more expensive than term life.
+Furthermore, you may be required to make premium payments for the rest of your life (or at least until age 100).

 What if, a decade or two of making payments, you decide you no longer want to continue?
 Is cancelling the coverage and collecting the cash surrender value your only option?

 Not at all.
-If you fail to pay your permanent life insurance premiums, the insurance company will most likely offer you some non-forfeiture options.
+If you fail to make your permanent life insurance premium payments, the life insurance company will most likely offer you some non-forfeiture options.

-Reduced paid-up insurance is an alternative to canceling your policy.
-It allows you to use the cash value from your existing policy to purchase a smaller whole life insurance policy with a one-time payment.
+Reduced paid up insurance is an alternative to canceling your policy.
+It allows you to use the cash value from your existing policy to purchase a smaller whole life policy with a one-time payment.